framework-for/cypress/README.md

 <img src="https://cloud.githubusercontent.com/assets/1268976/23826781/144e60e0-0672-11e7-995d-64e92bc43e65.gif" width="80%" />

-## Combatting Flake

-Flake occurs when a test inconsistently passes or fails for seemingly "no good reason".
-Let's investigate the underlying reasons why this happens:

-- Existing testing architecture is built as a stateless HTTP API
-- Modern JavaScript applications render asynchronously
-- Modern applications make heavy use of XHR, fetch, and websockets

-### Existing Architecture

-Years ago, when we built web applications they were stateless.
-When you submitted a form, or clicked a link the browser would make a round trip to the server for the entire new HTML payload.

-For these kinds of applications, Selenium / Webdriver worked great - state changes were simple and easy to test.

-Unfortunately, with the advent of modern JavaScript frameworks and by embracing the full power of JavaScript asynchronicity - new application we build today are difficult to test for.

-This is because Webdriver is a **stateless HTTP API** which executes remote commands into the browser.
-Today's applications are **stateful** which means their state is "a smear" that changes gradually over a period of time.
-This is made even more complicated by modern frameworks that additionally render asycnrhonously.

-You cannot use a stateless HTTP API to test a stateful system.
-Because commands are executed remotely, Webdriver is unable to react or even fully understand what it happening in the browser.
-It can get a "snapshot" of what is going on but it has no idea what is "about" to happen.

-Cypress has a completely different architecture than Webdriver.
-When you test in Cypress, the host application **is** Cypress itself - and from there you "pull in" the application under test.

-This means Cypress itself runs in the same run loop at your application.
-This means that not only do you have **native access** to every single object in your application, but that Cypress can sychronously query for elements, it can add and react to event listeners on your page, it even knows the moment the page begins "unloading" and can pause command execution.

-We've designed our API's to fight and reduce flake wherever possible.
-For instance, every single assertion you right is automatically retryable - that is you simple describe the "state of your application" and Cypress will automatically wait until your application reaches that state.

-Cypress can even "look downstream" at a series of commands and assertions and can modify its behavior in real time.
-We completely insulate you from having to worry about whether or not your application has ever fully rendered.

 ## Full Control

 Instead of serializing objects "over the wire", you actually have native access to everything in your application.